 A newer alternative immunotherapy involves taking pills that are placed under the tongue to dissolve, called sublingual immunotherapy (SLIT), according to the American Academy of Allergy, Asthma and Immunology.
 The treatment is daily and starts before allergy season begins and continues throughout the season.

 Three SLIT medications have been developed so far that target common pollens related to types of grasses.
 Two of them have been approved for kids.
-The medications are Ragwitek for ragweed (adults only), Oralair for sweet vernal, orchard, perennial rye, Timothy and Kentucky blue grass (for ages 10 to 65), and Grastek for Timothy grass (for ages 5 to 65).
+The medications are Ragwitek for ragweed, Oralair for sweet vernal, orchard, perennial rye, Timothy and Kentucky blue grass (for ages 10 to 65), and Grastek for Timothy grass (for ages 5 to 65).

 A daily, year-round pill, Odactra, aimed at preventing reactions to dust mites, is also available, but for adults only.